sergeykurski/hello-world/README.md

 # hello-world
-This is repository belong Sergey Kurski
+This is repository belong Sergey Kurski.

+Hi, everybody.
+My name is Sergey.